pohly/enhancements/keps/sig-storage/1472/README.md

 More promising might be to add prioritization of nodes based on how much capacity they have left, thus spreading out storage usage evenly.
+This is a likely future extension of this KEP.

-Either way, the problem of recovering more gracefully from running out of storage after scheduling onto a node will have to be addressed eventually.
+Either way, the problem of recovering more gracefully from running out of storage after a bad scheduling decision will have to be addressed eventually.
 Details for that are in https://github.com/kubernetes/enhancements/pull/1703.

 ### Test Plan